 The following represent some of the most important papers and research on legal ethics:

-Before developing the framework, the SRA is seeking the profession's views via a survey, which asks practising solicitors to consider scenarios describing breaches of the code, and to assess their seriousness.
+Before developing the framework, the SRA sought the profession's views via a survey which asked practising solicitors to consider scenarios describing breaches of the code, and to assess their seriousness.

-The results of the survey as well as responses to its formal consultation which closes on 31 January 2016, will inform the framework.
+The results of the survey as well as responses to its formal consultation which closed on 31 January 2016, will inform the framework.

 Feedback from you will help us improve out website.
 If you would like us to contact you please leave your contact details.

 Ethical Performance (providing news and analysis on corporate social responsibility issues)

 Institute of Business Ethics (latest business ethics thinking)

 Business Ethics: A European Review (important issues in business ethics, and corporate social responsibility)